truj1ll0/mkdocs-help-center/docs/classy-live/mobile-app.md

 ### QR code check-in

-Tap **Scan Code** on the Attendees page to check in an attendee via QR code.
+Tap **Scan Code **on the Attendees page to check in an attendee via QR code.

 You’ll need to grant the app permission to use your device’s camera.
 Once allowed, you can scan the attendee’s QR code to check them in.

 ![Mobile app attendees page](https://learn.classy.org/rs/673-DCU-558/images/cl-mobile-app-attendees-page.png)

-A success notification will appear with information about the attendee, such as their seating assignment, bidder number, and ticket type.
+A success notification will appear with information about the attendees, such as their seating assignment, bidder number, and ticket type.

+## Edit attendees

+To edit attendee details in the mobile app:

+1. Go to the event

+2. Tap on the attendee's name or select **View Profile**

+Then, you can edit their name, email, bidder number, phone number, and notes, plus you can opt them in to receive texts.

 !!! note

-    When editing attendee information or other features, use the Classy Live website.
+    You cannot edit external bidders or attendees added directly to Classy Live.
+We recommend adding [offline attendees](https://support.classy.org/s/article/manage-tickets-and-registrations#add-offline-tickets) to the Classy Campaign.

+## Add payment method

+To add a payment method via the mobile app:

+1. When checking in an attendee, tap **Add Payment Method** or select **View Payment Methods** in the attendee's profile

+2. Tap **Add from card reader** or **Manually add card**

+### Add from card reader

+To add a card via the card reader:

+1. Scroll down and tap **Tap, swipe, or insert card**
+2. Present the credit card using any of the three methods

+When the card is accepted:

+- You'll hear a beep.
+- All LEDs will turn on.
+- The app will show asterisks in the Card Number field for security.

+Add a phone number, opt the attendee into auction notification SMS messages, and tap **Save**.

+### Manually add card

+You also have the option to enter the attendee’s card information manually.
+If you don’t have a card reader or are having trouble connecting, tap **Manually add card** to enter the card details.

 !!! question "Have feedback?"